opengisch/QField-docs/documentation/how-to/advanced-how-tos/qr-codes.en.md

 !!!
 Workflow

     1. In QField,  open the plugin manager by revealing the the Side Dashboard panel *> tapping on the three-dotted menu > selecting plugin manager*
-    2. In the general section scroll down and open the plugin manager
     3. Tap on *Install plugin from URL*
     4. In the dialog, tap on the QR code button.
     QField will install the plugin without the need to further type in anything.